Plastic Injection Moulding

 be used for?

 Plastic injection moulding applications are vast and include many commercial and domestic products used in daily life.
-The casings for your remote control, the knobs in your car, the electric car charger at your workplace and the filters in your tumble dryer are all common examples of plastic injection moulded components.
+The casings for your remote control, the knobs in your car, the electric car charger at your workplace and the filters in your tumble dryer are all just a couple of common examples of components moulded through mass production.